 The default setting for the Stochastic Oscillator is 14 periods, which can be days, weeks, months or an intraday timeframe.
 A 14-period %K would use the most recent close, the highest high over the last 14 periods and the lowest low over the last 14 periods. %D is a 3-day simple moving average of %K. This line is plotted alongside %K to act as a signal or trigger line.

 There are three versions of the Stochastic Oscillator available on SharpCharts.
-The Fast Stochastic Oscillator is based on George Lane's original formulas for %K and %D. In this fast version of the oscillator, %K can appear rather choppy. %D is the 3-day SMA of %K. In fact, Lane used %D to generate buy or sell signals based on bullish and bearish divergences.
+The Fast Stochastic Oscillator is based on George Lane's original formulas for %K and %D. In this fast version, %K can appear rather choppy. %D is the 3-day SMA of %K. In fact, Lane used %D to generate buy or sell signals based on bullish and bearish divergences.
 Lane asserts that a %D divergence is the “only signal which will cause you to buy or sell.”
 Because %D in the Fast Stochastic Oscillator is used for signals, the Slow Stochastic Oscillator was introduced to reflect this emphasis.
 The Slow Stochastic Oscillator smooths %K with a 3-day SMA, which is exactly what %D is in the Fast Stochastic Oscillator.
 Notice that %K in the Slow Stochastic Oscillator equals %D in the Fast Stochastic Oscillator (chart 2).

 Fast Stochastic Oscillator: